jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 Sequential model-based optimization (SMBO, also known as Bayesian optimization) is a general technique for function optimization that includes some of the most call-efficient (in terms of function evaluations) optimization methods currently available.
 Originally developed for experiment design SMBO methods are generally applicable to scenarios in which a user wishes to minimize some scalar-valued function :math:`f(x)` that is costly to evaluate, often in terms of time or money.
-.. : double-check this oil exploration reference, or, easier, delete it. bk: I couldn't find the text for that paper, only citations for it
 Compared with standard optimization strategies such as conjugate gradient descent methods, model-based optimization algorithms invest more time between function evaluations in order to reduce the number of function evaluations overall.

 The advantages of SMBO are that it: